autonomouslogic/eve-esi-proxy/Readme.md

 ## Features
 * **Character login** is supported and OAuth is handled automatically, [see below](#character-login)
 * **Cache responses** to disk to improve request times and reduce load on the ESI itself.
-Authed requests are not cached
+Authed requests are not currently cached
-* **Conditional requests**
+* **Conditional requests** to refresh objects in the cache
-* **Rate limiting** requests to help avoid being banned, including different limits for the endpoints which have special undocumented limits
+* **Rate limiting** to help avoid being banned, including different limits for the endpoints which have special undocumented limits
 * **Handle ESI error limit headers** to stop all requests if the limit is reached
 * **Retry failed requests** if a 5xx is returned
 * **User agent header** is automatically handled
-* **Fetching multiple pages** if no page (or page 0) is set in the request, all pages will be automatically fetched and the result merged
+* **Fetching multiple pages** if no page (or page 0) is set in the request, merging all pages into a single response

 Caching, rate limiting, retries, etc. are all handled transparently.